 How to Balance Your Digestive Fire

-In ayurveda, there's a popular saying: "You are what you digest, not what you eat."
+In Ayurveda, there's a popular saying: "You are what you digest, not what you eat."
 This means that even if we consume nutritious food, if our digestion is weak, we may not fully benefit from the nutrients it provides.

-1. Wake up with the Sun
+1. Wake up with the sun

 Ayurveda suggests that rising early in the morning, ideally around sunrise, is beneficial for our overall well-being.
 This is because our bodies are attuned with nature, and our digestive fire is naturally stronger when the sun is up.
-By waking up early and practicing invigorating activities like Sun Salutations, we can stimulate and strengthen our digestion.
+By waking up early and practicing energizing activities like Sun Salutations, we can stimulate and strengthen our digestion.

-2. Eat while the Sun Is up
+2. Eat while the sun is up

 Ayurveda encourages us to consume our meals during daylight hours when the sun is shining.
 This aligns with our body's natural digestive rhythm, as our digestive fire is strongest during the daytime.
 Eating when the sun is up ensures that our bodies can efficiently break down and absorb the nutrients from our food.